John Ensign: Resignation

-On March 7, 2011, Ensign said he would not seek re-election in 2012 because he wanted to spare his family from an "exceptionally ugly" campaign.
+On March 7, 2011, in the midst of a Senate Ethics Committee investigation, Ensign said he would not seek re-election in 2012 because he wanted to spare his family from an "exceptionally ugly" campaign.
 "At this point in my life, I have to put my family first," Ensign told reporters at a news conference in Las Vegas.
 The announcement was welcomed by national Republicans, who suggested he would not have survived a primary election.
 The Senate Ethics Committee conducted a 22-month investigation of Ensign's activities.
 Before they released their report, on April 21, 2011, Ensign announced his resignation from office effective May 3.
 He said that he "will not continue to subject my family, my constituents, or the Senate to any further rounds of investigation, depositions, drawn out proceedings, or especially public hearings."
 The Committee gave its report to the Department of Justice for investigation of alleged serious violations of law.

 Ensign became the first United States Senator from Nevada to resign, besides Alan Bible, who resigned seventeen days before the end of his term to give his successor an advantage in seniority.